 Volunteer Opportunities at Mount Sinai

-The Mount Sinai Department of Volunteer Service salutes its more than 1,000 volunteers, who uphold our longstanding and rich tradition of providing support to the institution and the surrounding community.
+The Mount Sinai Department of Volunteer Service salutes its more than 1,000 volunteers, who uphold our longstanding and rich tradition of providing support to Mount Sinai and the surrounding community.
 With a wide range of placements—from inpatient and ambulatory areas to offices and laboratories—our dedicated team plays a vital part in the Mount Sinai mission of excellence in patient care, education and research.

 Basic Science volunteers assist the laboratory staff with carrying out research techniques.
-Clinical Research volunteers assist the research staff with data entry and collection, and compiling study documents.
+Clinical Research volunteers assist the research staff with a variety of tasks, including data entry and collection, and compiling study documents.
 Both are exceptional year-round opportunities for students interested in a career in medicine.

 Department of Volunteer Services